 Our main goal is to greatly reduce the understandable fears that a child has about entering the courtroom.
 Doing so is beneficial to everybody involved because when the child is calm and feeling more confident, it is likely that we can more effectively obtain justice.

-As District Attorney I am proud to announce the creation of our Special Victims K-9 Unit (SVK9U), which will ultimately help us better serve our most vulnerable victims, our children.
-At a press conference today, following the announcement of our new unit, we introduced our two new facility dogs, Lupe and Dozer.
+As District Attorney I created our Special Victims K-9 Unit (SVK9U), which will ultimately help us better serve our most vulnerable victims, our children.
+Say hello to our two facility dogs, Lupe and Dozer (pictured above).

 Gang Resistance Intervention Partnership (GRIP)

 The Gang Reduction Intervention Partnership is taught by the school's security officers to second- and fifth-graders over a period of several weeks.
 Over the course of this time, instructors address the dangers of gangs.
 Since its inception approximately 4,000 students have graduated from the program.

 Our curriculum which we created focuses on the dangers of gangs and drugs, positive choices and respect for others and property.
 The second and fifth grade courses are taught over a 5-week period once a week.